lukelevensaler/Organic-Morse-Solver/README.md

 ### What Is Basis Set Selection?

-The `--basis` flag allows you to control the quantum chemistry basis set used for CCSD(T) calculations:
+The `--basis` flag allows you to control the quantum chemistry basis set used for SCF calculations:

 **Default (Recommended):** `aug-cc-pVTZ`
 - High accuracy for most organic molecules